aditya-konarde/ansible-role-openstack-certification/README.md

 # ansible-role-openstack-certification

-An Ansible role to automate the certification process
+An Ansible role to automate the Red Hat certification process, specifically for OpenStack certification.

-Forked from the redhat-cip team's ansible-role-openstack-certification and modified to work for qa environment as well
+Forked from the redhat-cip team's ansible-role-openstack-certification and modified to work for qa environment as well.

 ## Pre-requisites